ikskuh/kristall/README.md

 - [ ] Allow configurable timeouts
 	- [ ] Implement server timeouts
 	- [ ] Add configuration option for connect/transfer timeouts
-- [ ] Fix: Audio doesn't stop when you load other media.
-This is a bit of shit.
 - [ ] Fix: Status bar

 ### 0.4 - The colorful release